Last updated: April 30, 2022. Originally published: March 13, 2014

 The most important thing to know before you adopt a dog

-Getting a dog is only the beginning of the adoption process.
-You have to build a relationship.
+Getting a dog means building a relationship.
+So bringing them home is only the beginning of the adoption process.

 Before we get a dog, a lot of us dream about the joy and love it will bring to our lives… without visualizing the hard work and time it takes to get to that stuff.